I think I have always been a sensitive person. I know I have always been an emotional one.

-As far as the conflict side of things goes, I don’t go seeking out conflict and I certainly don’t enjoy it but I will face it head on if that’s what’s required.
+As far as the conflict side of things goes, I don’t go seeking out conflict and I certainly don’t enjoy it but I will face it head-on if that’s what’s required.

 Again conflict comes under the pick your battles category.
 You pick the important things to confront people over.
 You don’t confront people over every little thing (just the thought of that sounds exhausting to me).

 Being a sensitive person you may need help building up your resilience (particularly if you have had a series of hard knocks lately).
-CreativeLive have a course that can help you.
+CreativeLive has a course that can help you.
 The course is How to Be Bold, Resilient and Better than Ever and is run by Tabatha Coffey.

 Tabatha can help you identify your fears, work through your failures and help you be more resilient so that you can bounce back.
-We all get knocked down but it’s the getting up that is important.
+We all get knocked down but it’s getting up that is important.

 Read through the course curriculum to see if this course can best serve your needs.